Aisha-Yusuff/WhatsCookingRESTAPI/README.md

 The test also used the Behaviour Driven Development process of given-when-then where the given stage was the preparation stage of the test where objects were created and manipulated for the test.
 The when stage is where the behaviour of the test was introduced and the then stage is the verification part of the test.
 The expected and actual results are compared and validate if they are equal and different methods are checked to see if they were invoked correctly.

 ### Reflection
 By creating this API, I was able to learn how to implement architectural and creational Software Design Patterns and the benefits they can bring to your code.
 I gained a better understanding on functional programming and was able to successfully use the Stream API and Lambda Functions.
-This project was my first experience working with the One-to-Many mapping and although I had to overcome a few hurdles for it work successfully, I now have a strong understanding of it.
+This project was my first experience working with the One-to-Many mapping, and although I had to overcome a few hurdles for it work successfully, I now have a strong understanding of it.
 I've also been able to develop my knowledge on Behaviour Driven Development, data structures and the Java syntax.
 The use of a GitLab Issues board was very helpful as it allowed me to track my progress, stay organised and complete features and issues within my planned Milestones.

 As I mentioned before I did experience a few hurdles when working on the One-to-Many relationship of my database tables.
 By using the incorrect fetch type annotation, I was rendering duplicates of my instructions when I fetched a recipe object in my React app.
 I learnt that by using the FetchType.EAGER on my One-to-Many relationships, I had created a [Cartesian Product](https://quebit.com/askquebit/quebit-products/exploring-the-sql-cartesian-join/#:~:text=In%20SQL%20Server%2C%20the%20cartesian,defined%20between%20the%20two%20tables) which was creating duplicates because the fetch type was creating a relationship between my two child tables.
 With the help of online resources such as Stack Overflow and my helpful technical mentor I was able to rectify this issue by using the FetchType.LAZY annotation.

 Furthermore, to prepare my REST API for containerisation and deployment.
 I decided to create a cloud database for my local PostgreSQL database using the Amazon Relational Database Service, but I wasn't able to use the getByIngredient and DeleteById methods using that database and decided to use a local database instead.
 So, my next steps will include learning how to use the Amazon Relational Database Service successfully.

 If I could improve this project, I would use git branching more.
 So, for every feature I would create a new branch and if I needed multiple versions of feature, I would also create a new branch.
 So that If I needed to refer to the branches again I would have them readily available.
 This API was test driven and I used BDD and the red-green-refactor approach.
 As this was my first time creating a spring boot REST API, my tests were initially quite lengthy as I wanted to make sure that all the functionality was working correctly once my tests had passed.
 I made sure to refactor my test but now completing this project I can see the benefits of refactoring my test further and understand what information is useful and not in the given stage of my tests.

 ## Prerequisites
-This project uses the Java programming language and Node.js runtime environment.
+This project uses the Java programming language, Node.js runtime environment and a local PostgreSQL database.

 #### Java